Development of Neuroenergetic Kinesiology

 Alongside the creation of complex courses, Hugo started developing 8 introductory two-day courses for learners new to the concepts of kinesiology.
 These courses include Principles of Kinesiology 1 to 4, Brain Formatting, Chakra Metaphors, Physiology Formatting and Balancing with the 5 Elements which now form part of the first year of diploma training.

 The Pathology Hologram series was subsequently designed to deal with stress in the advanced physiology pathways and development of pathologies in the 11 main functional systems in the human body.
 These include the nervous system, circulatory system, respiratory system, urinary system, digestive system, integumentary system, haemolymphoid system, endocrine and reproductive systems, structural system, eyes and ears systems.

 Hugo still to this day develops new courses on a regular basis stimulated by new research results in anatomy and physiology.
 The new material is well received and put to the test by various groups of practitioners around the world which have been supporting his work for decades.
 There are groups in Austria, Australia, Belgium, Germany, Netherlands, Spain, USA, UK and Ireland.
-He has recently expanded his reach to countries such as Hungary and Russia.
+He has recently expanded his reach to countries such as Hungary, Russia and Ukraine.